sannorozco/amstelvar-avar2/README.md

 ### Tools folder

-A selelction of production scripts which are worth mentioning:
+A selection of production scripts which are worth mentioning:

 <dl>
   <dt>extract-measurements.py</dt>